Crown Prosecution Service: Oversight

 The Attorney General oversees the work of the CPS, meeting regularly with the DPP and requesting briefings on matters of public or Parliamentary concern.
 The Attorney General (or their deputy, the Solicitor General) answer for the CPS's performance and conduct in Parliament.

-However, the Attorney has no role in the day-to-day running of the organisation or in deciding whether a suspect should be prosecuted.
+However, the Attorney General has no role in the day-to-day running of the organisation or in deciding whether a suspect should be prosecuted.
 The CPS is an independent prosecuting authority and government ministers have no influence over its decision making.

-The only exceptions to this rule are when a case involves matters of national security or the Attorney must personally consent to a prosecution (e.g. all Official Secrets Act prosecutions require the Attorney General's permission to proceed).
+The only exceptions to this rule are when a case involves matters of national security or the Attorney General must personally consent to a prosecution (e.g. all Official Secrets Act prosecutions require the Attorney General's permission to proceed).

 Due to the Attorney General's limited role in the CPS's casework, the use of nolle prosequi (halting of proceedings on indictment; a prerogative of the Attorney General) is now rare.
 Questionable incidents, such as the dropping of the case against John Bodkin Adams for what was believed to be purely political reasons, have not been repeated in modern times.

 Inspection

 His Majesty's Crown Prosecution Service Inspectorate (HMCPSI) is responsible for inspecting the work of the CPS.
 The current Chief Inspector of the CPS is Kevin McGinty.
+The HMCPSI is also responsible for the Serious Fraud Office.
+The HMCPSI is not a regulator and as such can only give recommendations, which are not enforceable.